rishabh-vij/NLP_Guess_The_Emoji/README.md

 ## Usage

 type juptyer notebook into terminal and a browser window will pop up.
-Click on demo.ipynb.
-You can iteratively compile each block of code to see the output results.
+Click on Guess_the_emoji.ipynb.
+You can iteratively compile each block of code by pressing alt+enter to see the output results.